Skip to main content

 componentPathThe relative path with a name of the component to create

-templateTypeThe name of the published template module on npmoc-template-handlebars
+templateTypeThe name of the published template module on npmoc-template-es6

 Example: